Statistical Tests for Large Tree-structured Data: Numerical illustrations

+Subsequently, the test in Theorem \ref{gof2}, with the test statistic that relates the pixel-cluster distances to the branch lengths of an $L$-tree, can be used to detect group differences between patients with GBM who experience long survival times ($>$ 12 months) and those who experience short survival times ($\leq$ 12 months).
+As an illustration, consider the images of the patients who respectively correspond to the short (0.723 months) and long (57.8 months) survival times, as shown in the top panel of Figure \ref{tumours}.
+Their respective trees have total path length 3.69 and 2.13 respectively.
+Intuitively, the MR image for the patient with the shorter survival time, with the tumor appearing to be in an advanced stage in the image on the right in Figure \ref{tumours}, should have pixel intensities with richer and varied clustering tendencies, which are evident in the form of more branches with smaller branch lengths.

-From the analysis of the rejection rates of the tests in the preceding section, we observe that the two proposed test techniques do not have good power against ultrametric trees such as coalescent trees.
-These trees are characterised as possessing leaves which are equidistant from the root.
-Such trees are commonly used as a visual representation of the results of a hierarchical clustering algorithm on objects that are based on pairwise distances.
-A surprising connection exists, in the asymptotic regime, between the binary trees arising from hierarchical clustering and the $L$-trees which characterise the CRT; see \citet{CH} for details.
+From the analysis of the rejection rates of the tests in Table \ref{one-sample-gof}, we note that the two proposed test techniques do not have good power against ultrametric trees such as coalescent trees.
+These trees are characterised as possessing leaves that are equidistant from the root.
+Dendrograms arising from agglomerative hierarchical clustering are ultrametric, and a surprising connection exists, in the asymptotic regime, between the dendrograms and the $L$-trees that characterize the CRT; see \citet{CH} for details.